 - Selling, buying, gambling or otherwise conducting business for the purpose of personal gain is prohibited.

 - Accessing Internet sites that may be offensive to other patrons is prohibited, except for research reasons.
 The patron may then be asked to re-locate to a less public area to conduct research.

-- The library's headphones, available at the Loans & Reserves Desk, are provided for instructional use only.
+- The library's headphones, available at the Information and Services Desk, are provided for educational use only.